crow-labs/zeta/readme.md

 - Ballots have information on the guilt, refund/payment, and jailtime for both the buyer and seller as well as if either party should be blacklisted
 ### Poll
 - A poll is linked to a dispute with the disputeId and can be voted on by voters, so long as they are not the buyer or the seller.
 Votes in a poll have a voting power equal to the square root of their amount staked.
 When a voter votes on a poll, they are sent a receipt in the form poll shares that can be redeemed for their proportional ownership of the collateral once a verdict has been reached (this is not yet implemented, only the minting is).
-### Punishment
-- Not yet implemented

 ## Transactions

-### Begin Escrow
+### Begin Poll
-`zetad tx escrow begin-escrow [buy-order-id] [flags]`
-Transaction for a seller to accept a buy order with the provided buy order id and create a crow (if the seller created the sell order that the buy order is referencing).
-Causes the seller to escrow the collateral in the buyer order.
-### Join Escrow
-`zetad tx escrow join-escrow [crow-id] [flags]`
+`zetad tx booth begin-poll [dispute-id] [flags]`
-Transaction for a buyer to confirm their buy order and escrow the collateral and payment in the buy order.
-### Confirm Escrow No Dispute
+Transaction for a defendant to initiate the voting process.
+(TODO: automatically trigger after dispute has been raised)

+### Cast Vote for Poll
-`zetad tx escrow complete-escrow-no-dispute [crow-id] [flags]`
+`zetad tx booth cast-vote-for-poll [poll-id] [voter-id] [ballot] [flags]`
-Transaction for a buyer to confirm the arrival of the item without issues to raise a dispute over and thereby complete the escrow process.
-This involves returing the collateral to the buyer and seller and sending the payment from the escroww account to the seller.
+Transaction for a voter to cast a vote on a poll.
+The voteId is added to the poll and the voter is sent poll shares proportional to the approxiamte square root of their amount staked.
+Voters without anything staked cannot vote.